 National economic policy since the Great Depression has focused on growth and employment, not on the broad creation of wealth.
 In the words of Czech economist Tomas Sedlacek, we’ve been willing to “sacrifice stability to achieve growth.”

 Local governments can’t function this way, not over the long run.
-They can’t take on more and more promises without generating enough wealth to meet those obligations—not without a reckoning.
+They can’t take on more and more promises without generating enough wealth to meet those obligations.
+Not without a reckoning.

 Consider a common North American development scenario, one that played out in my hometown of Brainerd, Minnesota.
 Two identically sized blocks are separated by a third.
 They are in the same neighborhood and on the same thoroughfare.
 They are the same size and have the same amount of public infrastructure and maintenance cost.

 The westerly block I’ve labeled “Old and Blighted.”
 It was erected in the 1920s, back when neighborhoods were built incrementally over time.
 When these buildings were constructed, this was the far edge of town.
 They were small investments that, if things worked out, could be expanded and improved as the community grew.
-There would not have been any public infrastructure when these were built; theoretically, that would come later when the neighborhood reached a level of maturity that justified the ongoing public expense.
+There would not have been any public infrastructure when these were built; theoretically, that would come later, when the neighborhood reached a level of maturity that justified the ongoing public expense.

 What you see demonstrated in the Old and Blighted block is the way that civilizations have been building for thousands of years: They begin with nothing, but with time and effort, they end up creating something.
 Historically, this is the first building block of a successful place.

 Contrast this with the easterly block, which I’ve labeled “Shiny and New.”
 This block used to look like the Old and Blighted block, but the community worked to get those buildings torn down and replaced by a new drive-through taco restaurant.
 Not only did this transaction remove blighted properties, but the new site met all the city’s policy objectives.
 It fully conformed with the zoning code, including setbacks, lot coverage, and sign placement.
 It eliminated the on-street parking, allowing traffic to flow more smoothly.
-It even provided greenspace and some stormwater retention capacity.
+It even provided green space and some stormwater retention capacity.

-By nearly every measurable objective, the Shiny and New block is more desirable than the Old and Blighted block.
+By nearly every measurable objective, the Shiny and New block appears more desirable than the Old and Blighted block.
 There is one significant measurement, however, where it falls short: wealth.
 The Old and Blighted block has a total annual taxation value of $1,104,000.
 The Shiny and New block has a total value of $618,000.

 That decrepit, old block the community would love to have razed is worth 80 percent more than the modern block.
 It pays 80 percent more property tax to the community.
 And not only does the Old and Blighted block outperform financially by a significant margin, it does so at the same cost to the taxpayer.